 As an aspiring tattoo artist, learning to tattoo will require both time and money.
-Each education style will call for different levels of commitment both from you personally...and from your wallet.
+How much of each you’ll need depends on how you learn.

 1. Traditional Apprenticeship: “Free” - $10,000+

 In a traditional tattoo apprenticeship, you’ll either pay a professional tattoo artist, your “mentor,” to teach you, or you will work in the shop for free in exchange for your education.